mozilla/elasticutils/docs/debugging.rst

 Logging
 =======

-pyelasticsearch logs to the ``pyelasticsearch`` logger using the Python logging module.
-If you configure that to show DEBUG-level messages, then it'll show the requests in curl form, responses, and when it marks servers as dead.
+elasticsearch-py logs to the ``elasticsearch`` and ``elasticsearch.trace`` loggers using the Python logging module.

+If you configure ``elasticsearch.trace`` to show INFO-level messages, then it'll show the requests in curl form, responses if you enable DEBUG.

+``elasticsearch`` logger will give you information about node failures (WARNING-level), their resurrection (INFO) and every request in a short form (DEBUG).
+Additionally it will log a WARNING for any failed request.

-Additionally, pyelasticsearch uses Requests which logs to the ``requests`` logger using the Python logging module.
+Elasticsearch-py uses urllib3 by default which logs to the ``urllib3`` logger using the Python logging module.
 If you configure that to show INFO-level messages, then you'll see all that stuff.
+If you configured your elasticsearch-py client to use other transport use it's logging capabilities.

 First set up logging using something like this: